GibbsConsulting/django-plotly-dash/docs/configuration.rst

   ]

 This list should be extended with any additional components that the applications use, where the components have files that have to be served locally.
+The components that are part of the core ``dash`` package are automatically included and do not need to be provided in this list.

 Furthermore, middleware should be added for redirection of external assets from underlying packages, such as ``dash-bootstrap-components``.
 With the standard